hummingbird-project/hummingbird.codes/content/news/hummingbird-2-release-candidate.md

 ## Flexible

-Hummingbird is still the flexible framework you know, if not more so now.
-Add your own middleware to edit requests and responses as they pass through the router, don't like the router implementation then replace it with your own, need to add a new network protocol, go ahead.
+Hummingbird is still the flexible framework you know, more so now than ever before.
+Add your own middleware to edit requests and responses as they pass through the router.
+Use your own types to pass request context data around.
+If you don't like, or need a new feature the router implementation or transport implementation can be replaced with your own.

 ## Try it!